scientific-python/scientific-python.org/README.md

 A self-hosted version of [Plausible.io](https://plausible.io) is used to gather simple and privacy-friendly analytics for the site.
 The dashboard can be accessed [here](https://views.scientific-python.org/scientific-python.org).

+## Development instructions

+If you wish to contribute to scientific-python.org:

+1. Fork and clone the repository
+2. Create a new branch with your proposed feature or change to the package repository

+### Code Style / Pre-commit

+We use `pre-commit` to ensure the code style is consistent.
+To install pre-commit locally:

+1. First install pre-commit: `pip install pre-commit`
+2. Install all of the pre-commit hooks by running `pre-commit install`

+Once you have `pre-commit` installed, the code stylers and linters defined in the `.pre-commit-config.yaml` will run each time you commit modified changes to git locally.

+### Precommit.ci Bot

+We use the pre-commit CI bot to run linting tests and to auto fix pull requests.
+How it works:

+- Pre-commit.ci will run the CI checks via a CI run in the PR.
+- After the PR is approved but before it's merged, a maintainer can run the bot to apply linting fixes via a commit to the PR.
+To run the bot write:

+`pre-commit.ci autofix` in a comment in the PR.
+This will trigger another CI run to double check that the linting / code style fixes are as expected.
+Then you can merge!

+NOTE: the pre-commit CI bot CI action will allow you to see what checks pass.
+It will also remind you of the command to autofix the code in the pr.